Projects that interact with each other should share a

 Queues by default define a single queue for all projects and branches that use it.
 This is especially important if projects want to do upgrade tests between different branches in the gate.
 If a set of projects doesn’t have this use case it can configure the queue to create a shared queue per branch for all projects.
 This can be useful for large projects to improve the throughput of a gate pipeline as this results in shorter queues and thus less impact when a job fails in the gate.
 Note that this means that all projects that should be gated must have aligned branch names when using per branch queues.
 Otherwise changes that belong together end up in different queues.

-Define if Zuul is allowed to process circular dependencies between changes for this queue.
+Determines whether Zuul is allowed to process circular dependencies between changes for this queue.
 All projects that are part of a dependency cycle must share the same change queue.

 If the remote system is able to merge the first but unable to merge the second or later change in a dependency cycle, then the gating system for a project may be broken and may require an intervention to correct.